 • You have a De Facto relationship with a citizen or resident of Ireland

 You must fill out the family reunification application as well.
-The family member who is a citizen or resident of Ireland who will be sponsoring you must show proof of funds to demonstrate their ability to support you.
+The family member who is a citizen or resident of Ireland sponsoring you must show proof of funds to demonstrate their ability to support you.
 This visa does not come under skilled worker immigration to Ireland.

 Discover All That Terratern Can Do for You